OvroAbir/USNews-Scrapper/README.md

 # U.S.News-Scrapper

 U.S.News Scrapper is a Python library that collect data from the website of [usnews](https://www.usnews.com/best-graduate-schools) and output those data in a file for offline usage.
-Till now, it is only capable of collecting graduate schools data.
+Till now, it is only capable of collecting graduate schools data and output it in `.xls` format.

 ## Setup